USS Elcano: U.S. Navy

 The U.S. Navy had Elcano fitted at the Cavite Naval Yard, Philippines, for use as a gunboat.
 The U.S. Navy commissioned her on 20 November 1902 as the USS Elcano, Gunboat No. 38, under her first captain, Lieutenant Commander A.G.
 Winterhalter.

 Elcano left Manila on 26 December 1902 for service with what would become the U.S. Yangtze Patrol.
 She sailed with another ex-Spanish gunboat—Villalobos—and the collier Pompey; the little flotilla arrived in Shanghai in February 1903.

 The gunboats' task was primarily to protect American lives and property in China, especially American-flagged vessels operating on the Yangtze River.
 The U.S. had sent gunboats to China in the past, but this flotilla was the first that the U.S. Navy had created specifically to patrol the Yangtze.
 However, they were not well-suited to river patrol because of their deep (ocean-going) draft and their weak power.

 Still, Elcano remained based in Shanghai until 20 October 1907.
 She then returned to Cavite where the U.S. Navy decommissioned her on 1 November.

 The U.S. Navy recommissioned Elcano on 5 December 1910 and she returned to China in March 1911.
 There she was based at Amoy until the start of World War I. She returned to Manila in April 1917, and then patrolled off Mariveles, Bataan, and Corregidor Island until the end of the war.

 Elcano returned to Shanghai on 3 February 1920 where she rejoined the Yangtze Patrol.
 On 17 July, the Navy reclassified her as PG-38 (Patrol Gunboat 38).

 As a member of the Yangtze River Patrol Elcano was involved in numerous skirmishes with Chinese warlords and pirates.
 In July 1921, she assisted in the landing of U.S. Marines at Ichang, where she remained until September 1922.
-During the Chinese revolution of 1926–1927, Elcano brought refugees back to the coast from deep inland.
-On 24 March 1927, Elcano shelled the base of Socony Hill in Nanking to protect the American Consul General and others who were being besieged there.
+During the Northern Expedition, Elcano brought refugees back to the coast from deep inland.
+On 24 March 1927, during the Nanking incident, Elcano shelled the base of Socony Hill in Nanking to protect the American Consul General and others who were being besieged there.
 Eventually, American sailors rescued the American civilians.